 - converters are not usually necessary.
 American devices operate on 110 volts, European ones require 220 volts.
 Check your device to see if there is a range of voltages printed on it or its plug (“110–220”).
 If so, it will work in Europe as long as you have an adaptor which you can plug it into.

-- hair dryer, our ships are equipped with hair dryers and are standard in most hotel properties
+- hair dryer, most of our ships are equipped with hair dryers and are standard in most hotel properties

 - compression socks – helps with circulation on long flights and also with recovery after a day’s ride